“Predicting rain doesn’t count. Building arks does.”– Warren Buffett

 Charles Spurgeon once said, “By perseverance the snail reached the ark.”

-Are you an Ark builder, or just a rain forecaster?
+Are you persevering?
+Are you an Ark builder, or just a calamity forecaster?

 Photo attribution – Fr Lawrence Lew, O.P.

 Tom D’Angelo has worked in television production and AVL corporate theater for nearly four decades.
 He is Emmy Award nominated (Best Director category, Mid-Atlantic) and has been part of various teams nominated or winning national Emmys.
 As the Media Director at a megachurch in the 1980’s he developed a love for the Church and church performing and technical artists.